allen-cell-animated/timelapse-colorizer/README.md

 **Timelapse Feature Explorer is a web tool for interacting with and visualizing features in time-series segmented data**.
 You can apply color maps and ranges, switch between features in your dataset, play through your data to observe motion, and view plots showing how feature data change over time.

-This project originated from [the cell Science accelerator at the Allen Institute](https://alleninstitute.org/division/cell-science/) Nuclear Morphogenesis project and is being updated to support broader use cases.
+This project originated from [the cell science accelerator at the Allen Institute](https://alleninstitute.org/division/cell-science/) Nuclear Morphogenesis project and is being updated to support broader use cases.
 View our [Issues page](https://github.com/allen-cell-animated/timelapse-colorizer/issues) for more details about potential future features!